If you want to be a savvy trader, you should know how to read earnings reports.

 This is a summary of the company’s earnings statement, balance sheet, and cash flow statement.
 What are those?
 Here’s a quick guide:

 - Cash flow statement: Provides — you guessed it — information about the cash flow the company receives.
 This can be from both its ongoing business operations and investor sources.
-It also details cash going out, used to pay for business-related investments, and activities during the period of the report.
+It also details cash going out, money used to pay for business-related investments, and activities during the period.

 Management’s Discussion and Analysis of Financial Condition and Results of Operations

 This mouthful of an earnings report component is also referred to as MD&A.